thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/clean-persistent-sessions.md

 - **Message Expiry Interval** controls how long an individual message is valid.
 - **Session Expiry Interval** controls how long the Session State is retained after disconnect.

-A message is **delivered only if both the Session still exists**, and he Message Expiry Interval has not expired.
+A message is delivered only if the Session still exists **and** the Message Expiry Interval has not expired.

+## Example: Demonstrating a Persistent Session

+This example shows how a **persistent session** works in practice using the TBMQ [**WebSocket Client**](/docs/{{docsPrefix}}mqtt-broker/user-guide/ui/websocket-client/).
+You will see that messages published while a Client is offline are **not lost** and are delivered when the Client reconnects.

+The screenshots below demonstrate a simple IoT-style scenario:
+1. One Client subscribes to a topic using a persistent session.
+2. The Client then disconnects.
+3. Another Client publishes messages to the same topic.
+4. When the first Client reconnects, it receives the messages that were published while it was offline.

+This behavior is possible only because the session is **persistent** and messages are delivered using **QoS 1** or **QoS 2**.

+{% include images-gallery.html imageCollection="persistent-session-demo" %}